sboysel/sboysel.github.io/content/_index.md

 I am a PhD candidate in the [Department of Economics](https://dornsife.usc.edu/econ/home/) at the [University of Southern California](https://www.usc.edu/).
-I am an applied microeconomist with reseach interests at the intersection of digital economics, industrial organization, and network economics.
+I am an applied microeconomist with research interests at the intersection of digital economics, industrial organization, and network economics.
 Specifically, my work has centered around the private provision of public goods, productivity in open collaboration, and welfare